JulienMalka/lila/README.md

 Make sure you have the post-build hook and diff hook configured as documented above.

-TODO you have to make sure all derivations are available for building on your system - is there a smart way to do that?
+You have to make sure all derivations are available for building on your system.
+This can be done by `nix-instantiate`-ing the build definition.
+Making this easy by including this information in the report definition will be part of [#45](https://github.com/JulienMalka/lila/issues/45).

 ```
 $ export HASH_COLLECTION_TOKEN=XYX # your token for the cache.nixos.org import
+$ export HASH_COLLECTION_SERVER=http://localhost:8000
+$ export HASH_COLLECTION_REPORT=123-some-derivation.drv-build-closure
+$ export MAX_CORES=8
+$ nix shell github:JulienMalka/lila#utils
-$ ./rebuilder.sh
+$ rebuilder
 ```

 This script is still very much WIP, and will enter an infinite loop retrying failed fetches.